- Entry Level Occupational Therapy Program: Masters and Doctoral

 Students who meet the following criteria will be considered for admission:

-A baccalaureate degree in another discipline from an accredited program with a minimum of a 3.0 cumulative grade point average.
+1. An associate degree or baccalaureate degree from an accredited program with a minimum of a 3.0 cumulative grade point average

-- Two letters of reference (at least one from an occupational therapist is highly recommended).
+2. Two letters of reference (at least one from an occupational therapist is highly recommended)

-- A full day (6-8 hours) of documented service in a health care setting with an occupational therapist by the beginning of studies.
+3. 6-8 hours of documented service in a health care setting with an occupational therapy practitioner.

 Students should indicate on the registration form that they wish the test results to be sent directly to Misericordia University.
 The TOEFL code for Misericordia University is 2087.